adaltas/node-ssh2-connect/README.md

 It also accept an optional callback function.
 In such case, its signature is `connect(options, callback)`.

-The main purpose of this module is to simplify the creation of an SSH  connection.
+This package simplifies the creation of an SSH connection.
 For example, the original ssh2 code...

 ```js
 const ssh2 = require('ssh2')